 The iPad Pro/iPad Plus is a rumour; a legend.
 And perhaps even a genuine Apple product in development right now.
 The iPad Pro is one of the most speculated-about and hyped-up fantasy Apple products of the past few years - right up there with the Apple Watch - but unlike Apple's new wearable we don't know for sure if it even exists.
 Still, as we shall see, there is growing evidence to suggest that an iPad Pro (or an iPad Plus, or something similar) will launch, and launch soon.

-We hoped the iPad Pro might get a mention at the iPad Air 2 launch event, but no such luck; Apple fans were again disappointed when the iPad Pro didn't get a mention at the Apple Watch launch event, and then again at WWDC 2015 in June.
-However, the latter - with its revelation of powerful app-multitasking features that iOS 9 will bring to the iPad - did offer up lots of hints about the possibility of Apple launching a bigger, more powerful tablet in the future.
+We hoped the iPad Pro might get a mention at WWDC 2015 in June.
+It did not, but the event - with its revelation of powerful app-multitasking features that iOS 9 will bring to the iPad - did offer up lots of hints about the possibility of Apple launching a bigger, more powerful tablet in the future.
 We now expect the iPad Pro to be unveiled alongside the iPhone 6s tonight (9 September).
 Read on for more details - and come back tonight (the event starts at 6pm UK time) to see how much we got right, and how much we got wrong.
 Read next: How to watch the iPhone 6s launch livestream

 Main sections in this article: